Seeing a podiatrist for diabetes (updated for 2021) post.

 One of the areas where our podiatrists do more than what podiatry was previously known for as a profession, is our education and prevention.

-For those suffering with painful corns or callus, we take the time to explain the pathophysiology of the lesions, and, if they can/want to address their recurrence, how an individual might go about it.
+For those suffering with painful corns or callus, we take the time to explain the pathophysiology of the lesions, and, if you can/want to address their recurrence, how an you might go about it.

 To do this, we utilise our skills in footwear assessment, biomechanics and gait analysis to isolate the cause of lesion development.
 From here we can implement changes and get positive results.